 In many states, "revocation" and "suspension" are used synonymously, they mean the same thing.
 However, some states use the term "suspension" to mean a temporary loss of privileges and "revocation" to mean the permanent loss of privileges.
 But even in states where revocation is permanent, the driver can typically apply for reinstatement after a certain period of time.

 In Missouri, a suspension is considered a temporary loss of driving privileges, and a revocation is considered the termination of driving privileges.
 Generally, revocation is where you lose driving privileges for a year or more.

 Lots of circumstances can lead to license suspension or revocation.
 Some of the more common ways drivers lose driving privileges include:

 Missouri, like many states, has a points-based suspension system.
-If you accumulate eight or more points on your license within 18 months, your license may be suspended.
-(Mo.
-Rev. Stat. § 302.304(3).)
-If you accumulate 12 points in 12 months, 18 points in 24 months, or 24 points in 36 months, your license may be revoked.
-(Mo.
-Rev. Stat. § 302.304(7).)
+If you accumulate eight or more points on your license within 18 months, you'll face license suspension.
+If you accumulate 12 points in 12 months, 18 points in 24 months, or 24 points in 36 months, your license will be revoked.